Up your Web3 game

 The influencer

 Yeah, not all influencers are on Instagram and not all influence is good.
-In the cryptocurrency scene, you might come across an influential figure like a celebrity (not even necessarily crypto-related) who has actively put their name and endorsement behind a project.
+In the cryptocurrency scene, you might encounter an influential figure like a celebrity (not even necessarily crypto-related) who has actively put their name and endorsement behind a project.
 They will encourage new and old investors to invest in the project without necessarily offering transparency into why they back the project.
 Go in with caution because there’s a possibility that the celebrity has been paid to promote sales of the cryptocurrency and they don’t have any real insight – or interest – in the project.

 The red flag: When an influential figure seems to suddenly turn their attention and advocacy to a cryptocurrency – without any signs of interest in the market before – and promote that their fans buy-in.